 Cambridge District Scout Archive

-Cambridge District provided the bulk of the Trustees and was entrusted by the County Scout Council with the responsibility for the management of the site.
+Cambridge District provided the bulk of the Trustees for Abington and was entrusted by the County Scout Council with the responsibility for the management of the site.

-Cambridge was and is a significant part of the Scout County.
-It is appropriate to ask, as they were on 11/12/31, if they are in favour of the enterprise which would require support from the entire county but wherever it is sited would need backing of the town to prosper.
+Cambridge District was and is a significant part of the Scout County.
+It was appropriate to ask Cambridge District, as they were on 11/12/31, if they are in favour of the enterprise which would require support from the entire county but wherever it is sited would need backing of the town to prosper.

 The sub-committee formed by the District when the campsite at Little Abington became available is not the same as the Trustees appointed later.
 It reads as if the sub-committee was formed to consider the site on behalf of the District and to decide on behalf of the District whether to support this site proposed by County.